-Health starts where we live, learn, work, and play, Offer your systems leadership and practitioners the opportunity to explore the role of social determinants of health in their work towards increasing health and wellness outcomes and eliminating the health disparities experienced by individuals, families and communities.
+Health starts where we live, learn, work, and play, Offer your systems leadership and practitioners the opportunity to explore the role of structural competency and social determinants of health in their work towards increasing health and wellness outcomes and eliminating the health disparities experienced by individuals, families and communities.
 This highly interactive training program offers opportunities to explore the diverse and intersecting social identities and needs of people in our communities as they relate to social determinants of health.
 The training also offers key strategies and competencies that improve engagement and health activation outcomes.

 Get a chance to learn about the intersecting skills of addressing social determinants of health and cultural humility.